giorgossideris/lab_assignments/sourcecodeanalyzer/README.md

 # sourcecodeanalyzer

 ## Purpose
-This modules serves as a hands-on practice on Design Principles and Patterns.
+This module serves as a hands-on practice on Design Principles and Patterns.
 More about the Design Patterns can be found in section [Design Patterns Used](#design-patterns)

 ## Tools
 The tools used in this repository and necessary to build it are: